yeohbraddy/Learning-to-Sparsify-the-Capacitated-Vehicle-Routing-Problem-Instances/README.md

 ### Prerequisites

-- Ensure LocalSolver license is on your machine.
+- LocalSolver version 10.
+Ensure LocalSolver license is on your machine.
 Visit their to request a free license and follow the steps to install their software.
-- Ensure Gurobi license is on your machine.
+- Gurobi version 9.1.
+Ensure Gurobi license is on your machine.
 Visit their site to request a free license and follow the steps to install their software.
 - Jupyter notebook.
-- Python modules
+- Python version 3.9.

 ### Installation